SIDDHANT0008/SIDDHANT0008/README.md

 ║                                                                   ║
 ║    "In a world full of users, be the developer."                  ║ ║                                                                   ║
-║    ◈ Thanks for visiting GTA: Siddhant City ◈                    ║
+║    ◈ Thanks for visiting : Siddhant City ◈                    ║
 ║    ◈ Drop a star if you survived the tour   ◈                    ║
 ║    ◈ See you in the next commit             ◈                    ║
 ║                                                                   ║